audzeimar/python-2d-platformer-game/README.md

 - **Space** – jump
 - **Close window** – quit the game

-## Notes
+## What I Learned

-This version was cleaned up to use a more Git-friendly structure:
+- working with game loops and real-time systems
-- assets are loaded relatively from the project directory
+- implementing physics and collision detection
-- duplicate cache/system files are ignored
+- structuring a multi-file Python project
-- source code is separated from assets
+- managing assets and project architecture